Laser Vein Removal

 Results are gradual and it is recommended that 2-3 treatments, 4 to 6 weeks apart are required to achieve optimal results.

-Your doctor or healthcare professional uses a laser to send strong bursts of light into the vein which causes the blood in the vein to coagulate which will eventually destroy the vessel making the vein fade and disappear over time.
+Our medical aesthetics nurse and laser technician uses a laser to send strong bursts of light into the vein, which causes the blood in the vein to coagulate which will eventually destroy the vessel making the vein fade and disappear over time.
 There are no incisions or needles required with this process.

 There is little to no downtime with laser treatment, however it is recommended that any vigorous activity be avoided for the first 24 hours after treatment.
 The treated area will become pink and the vein may be swollen temporarily and resemble a cat scratch.
 There should be little to no discomfort.
 Your skin will be sensitive to ultraviolet light, and you must avoid direct sun exposure.
 You need to cover your skin or use a good sunscreen whenever you go outdoors.
 Results will be slightly visible at the time of treatment and will significantly improve with 2 to 6 weeks of the treatment.
 Typically 2-3 treatments are required.